Convergence Analysis of a Krylov Subspace Spectral Method for the 1-D Wave Equation in an Inhomogeneous Medium: Introduction

 A first-order KSS method applied to the heat equation with a constant leading coefficient was proven to be unconditionally stable \cite{paper22, paper18}, as well as a second-order KSS method applied to the wave equation with a constant leading coefficient \cite{paper17}.
 In all of these studies, lower-order coefficients of the spatial differential operator were assumed to be bandlimited.
 A first-order KSS method applied to the heat equation with a bandlimited leading coefficient is also unconditionally stable \cite{paper2}.
 In this paper, we analyze stability of a KSS method applied to the wave equation with bandlimited coefficients.

 The outline of the paper is as follows.
-Section 2 provides an overview of KSS methods.
+Section 2 provides an overview of KSS methods, as applied to the wave equation.
 Section 3 presents a stability analysis of a second-order KSS method applied to the PDE (\ref{eq:introPDE}) with bandlimited coefficients $p(x)$ and $q(x)$, and periodic boundary conditions.
 In that same section, a full convergence analysis in the case of $p(x)\equiv \mathrm{constant}$ is carried out.
 Corroborating numerical experiments are given in Section 4, along with application of the second-order KSS method to more general problems.
+This section also includes performance comparisons between the KSS method and other time-stepping methods, particularly those that also make use of Krylov subspaces.
+Upon demonstrating through numerical experiments that the assumptions on the coefficients of the PDE made in Section 3 are not necessary for convergence, an additional stability analysis is conducted in which $q(x)$ is not assumed to be bandlimited, which has not previously been performed on a KSS method.
 Conclusions and ideas for future work are given in Section 5.